Rachel Goswell: Career

 In 2014, Slowdive, with Goswell, performed for gigs and have declared in interviews that they would be working on new material.
 The band continue to tour.
 In 2016 Goswell joined Stuart Braithwaite, Justin Lockey and James Lockey to form the band Minor Victories.
 Their self-titled debut was released in June 2016 on Fat Possum Records.

 In April 2019, Goswell and her husband Steve Clarke announced a new musical project called the Soft Cavalry.
 On 5 July 2019, the duo released their self titled LP, which since then has been acclaimed by critics.

+In July 2025, Goswell's vocals were featured on "Thin Horses", the final track of the Big Special album National Average.

 Personal life

 Goswell was in a relationship with fellow Slowdive vocalist and guitarist Neil Halstead from 1989 to 1993, breaking up shortly before the release of Souvlaki.

 Goswell was married to Air Cuba's Christopher Andrews from 1994 until 2000.
-Goswell was involved with American songwriter Mark Kozelek during the Mojave 3 era, which he referenced on the Sun Kil Moon song "Garden of Lavender".

-In 2018, Goswell married Steve Clarke, Slowdive's tour manager.
+In 2018, Goswell married Steve Clarke.

-Goswell is partially deaf as a result of labyrinthitis (a viral infection) which occurred in 2006.
-This left her with chronic tinnitus in one ear and she also had debilitating balance problems which required physiotherapy for a year.
+Goswell is profoundly deaf in one ear as a result of labyrinthitis which occurred in 2006.
+This also left her with chronic tinnitus.
 As a result, Goswell had to stop playing and touring with Mojave 3.

 In 2010 Goswell gave birth to a son who has CHARGE syndrome; he is profoundly deaf and has a serious heart condition which resulted in open heart surgery at the age of five months.
-She is learning British Sign Language and is vocal about the rights of parents of deaf children to have free access to learning sign language.
+She is vocal about rights for parents of deaf children to have free access to learning sign language in the UK.